frasic91/bi-eng-tech-assignment/README.md

 1. Active dashboards (%) in the last 60 days --> The KPI measures the % of dashboards used at least once in the last 60 days.
 2. Outdated dashboards in the last 180 days --> The KPI measures the number of dashboards unused in the last 180 days, these are the dashboards that could be put on a decommissioning list.
-3. Top Dashboards by Usage --> Top 10 most udes dashboards, these are the most important dashboards for the business and those for which maintenance will be a priority.
+3. Top Dashboards by Usage --> Top 10 most used dashboards, these are the most important dashboards for the business and those for which maintenance will be a priority.
-4. Failed Refresh Count --> The KPI mesures the number of dashboard with failed refresh, it helps to measures data reliability and to identifies pipeline issues.
+4. Failed Refresh Count --> The KPI measures the number of dashboard with failed refresh, it helps to measures data reliability and to identifies pipeline issues.
 It could be helpful also the detailed list of failes refresh dashboards
 5. Usage by Owner or Team --> Aggregate usage by owner or team, in order to identify the top and worse users or groups Identifies pipeline issues.
-6. Unique Users (per dashboard) --> The KPI count the number of unique users for a dashbord in order to measure the dashboard adoption
+6. Unique Users (per dashboard) --> The KPI count the number of unique users for a dashboard in order to measure the dashboard adoption